 While I have updated my purchasing criteria, it will take time before each piece meets these standards.
-It is important to me to be transparent as in this transition, so check for individual stone information in each listing, and please reach out with any questions.
+It is important to me to be transparent in this transition, so check for individual stone information in each listing, and please reach out with any questions.

 14/20 Gold Fill:

 Each order is carefully packaged to arrive on your doorstep in low-waste, eco-friendly style.
-Each piece of the shipping puzzle has been considered, and is either made from natural fiber + reusable, or fully recyclable.
+Every piece of the shipping puzzle has been considered, and is either made from natural fiber + reusable, or fully recyclable.